cvelens/k8-manifests/README.md

-# Static Site Deployment using Kubernetes for CR
+# Static Site Deployment using Kubernetes for CR1

 This repository contains Kubernetes manifests for deploying a static website using Caddy web server.